Bukixo/weather_app/README.md

 Simplicty is key for this app so all the user needs to do is login in their desired city and code into the form and cards will update.

+### Testing

+As Unit testing is not my strong points, I decided to to give it a go and attempt to test the controller.
+I feel if I had more time to focus on the testing alone I would have been able to successfully write a working test suite.

 ### How to run